Hong Kong And Middle East: Partnering For Success

 Sixth, advancing cultural exchanges and people-to-people connections with GCC countries.

-'Middle East countries are seeking diversification of risks and looking for opportunities in (Mainland) China and the HKSAR in order to join the tide of the global economic shift towards the East,' Mr Lee said.
+“Middle East countries are seeking diversification of risks and looking for opportunities in (Mainland) China and the HKSAR in order to join the tide of the global economic shift towards the East,” Mr Lee said.“In this, Hong Kong has boundless opportunities.”

 Legal Disclaimer: